Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

-Apart from the above theorems, we will also prove (i) a $k$-trace version of the multivariate extension of the Golden-Thompson inequality, and (ii) the monotonicity preserving and concavity preserving properties of $k$-trace. \Cref{sec:OtherResults} will be devoted to these two results.
+Apart from the above theorems, we will also prove (i) a $k$-trace version of the multivariate extension of the Golden--Thompson inequality, and (ii) the monotonicity preserving and concavity preserving properties of $k$-trace. \Cref{sec:OtherResults} will be devoted to these two results.